 The listed building consent application was approved on 26th October 2018.

 Keltbray are currently working to remove the upper levels of the building.

 A temporary protected pedestrian walkway opened on 3rd December 2018 to connect Donegall Place and Royal Avenue.
 Castle Place junction reopened to traffic on 22nd May 2019.

-Primark will reopen within the Commonwealth House extension at Castle Street on 8th December 2018 and a temporary Primark store opened at Fountain House, Donegall Place on 16th April 2019.
+Primark reopened within the Commonwealth House extension at Castle Street on 8th December 2018 and a temporary Primark store opened at Fountain House, Donegall Place on 16th April 2019.

 Pre-application public information events for ‘conservation led redevelopment and restoration of Bank Buildings’ took place during June 2019.

 Primark submitted a planning application (LA04/2019/1903/F) in August 2019 proposing ‘conservation led redevelopment and restoration of Bank Buildings’.
 The application was approved in February 2020.